Thursday, November 21, 2024

 To determine if you really do have a makeup allergy, you may need to see a dermatologist.
 He or she will likely perform an allergy test, in which a little of the substance you think you're allergic to is applied to your skin and then covered with tape.
 The doctor will examine your skin after 24 hours and again after 48 hours to see the extent of the reaction.

-See also How to moisturize your nails? - Agency
+See also How to treat a broken nail? - Agency

 If you find that you have an allergy to an ingredient commonly used in makeup, the best way to avoid another allergic reaction is to buy products that do not contain that ingredient.
 Buying cosmetics that are simply marked “hypoallergenic” may not be the ideal solution.
 In fact, the U.S. Food and Drug Administration does not set what standards a product labeled hypoallergenic must meet, so manufacturers have a lot of freedom in using the term.
 Instead, if you know what ingredient is causing problems for your skin, be sure to read the label (which the FDA requires to list all ingredients) and make sure the product you want to buy does not contain the problematic substance.